Accessibility Compliance

 Section 508

-Section 508 of the Rehabilitation Act mandates that all electronic and information technology (EIT) developed, procured, maintained, or used by federal agencies be accessible to people with disabilities.
+Section 508 of the Rehabilitation Act mandates that all electronic and information technology developed, procured, maintained, or used by federal agencies be accessible to people with disabilities.
+The Revised 508 Standards incorporate WCAG 2.0 Level AA by reference. eCourtDate builds to the more recent WCAG 2.2 AA, which encompasses those criteria.